Pediatric Surgical Fellowship

 - encourage our fellow to collaborate across specialties.

 - develop our fellow’s presentation skills during M&M conferences and multi-disciplinary educational meetings.

 The program features the full participation of all nine of the pediatric surgical division’s full-time faculty members.
 Each of these physicians will contribute greatly to your education.
 Your training will include operating room and outpatient clinic experience, as well as bedside evaluation of children.
 You’ll also play a role in the organization of formal teaching conferences, held weekly.
 Formal rotations will be spent on Pediatric Urology, PICU and Neonatology during the first 12 months.
 The last year will be spent entirely on the Pediatric Surgical Service.

-The majority of your inpatient consultative time will take place at Nemours/Alfred I. duPont Hospital for Children, a freestanding children’s hospital in Wilmington, Del.
+The majority of your inpatient consultative time will take place at Nemours Children’s Hospital, Delaware, a freestanding children’s hospital in Wilmington, Del.
 The hospital:

 - is nationally ranked by U.S. News & World Report in eight pediatric specialties